signalfx/lambda-java/README.md

 # SignalFx Java Lambda Wrapper

-SignalFx Java Lambda Wrapper.

 ## Supported Languages

 * Java 8+

-## Usage
+## Overview

+You can use this document to add a SignalFx wrapper to your AWS Lambda for Java, specifically for Java 8+.

-The SignalFx Java Lambda Wrapper is a wrapper around an AWS Lambda Java function handler, used to instrument execution of the function and send metrics to SignalFx.
+The SignalFx Java Lambda Wrapper wraps around an AWS Lambda Java function handler, which allows metrics to be sent to SignalFx.

-### Install via maven dependency
+### Step 1: Install via maven dependency

 ```xml
 <dependency>
   <groupId>com.signalfx.public</groupId>